 Alicia Castillo Holley is an international expert in creating wealth.
-Funny, Witty, Passionate about entrepreneurship, innovation, and venture capital, she inspires individuals to be actors and not spectators of their lives.
-She also has one of the coolest activities: angel investing – 12 companies and 3 microVCs!
+Funny, Witty, and Passionate about prosperity, innovation, and entrepreneurship.
+She also has one of the coolest activities: angel investing.

 Castillo Holley’s career started as a young scientist and professor on Agronomy before becoming involved in product development for a Bayer-Shell joint venture and eventually turning into an entrepreneur and angel investor (See highlights below).